OUR ROOMS

 Cherry Tree And Fern Room

-We love to sing and dance!
-Providing a range of music, instruments such as tambourines, xylophones, drums and other simple musical instruments to encourage children’s creativity.
-Nursery rhymes, stories and songs play a major part in our day and using Makaton whilst we sing helps children participate, communicate and feel valued.
-Children have lots of opportunities and support in making relationships, understanding feelings and emotions, sharing, taking turns, and making choices
+We love to sing and dance.
+Providing a range of music, instruments such as tambourines, xylophones, drums, and other simple musical instruments to encourage children’s creativity.
+Nursery rhymes, stories and songs play a major part in our day and using basic Makaton whilst we sing helps children participate, communicate, and feel valued.
+Children have lots of opportunities and support in making relationships, understanding feelings and emotions, sharing, taking turns, and making choices.

 Willow Tree Room

-The willow tree room is situated in a warm bright upstairs room of the baby unit.
-It has a soft carpeted area, as well as hard floor area for messy play, waterplay, and mealtimes.
+The willow tree room is situated in a warm bright part of the new baby unit.
+It has a soft carpeted areas with rugs, as well as hard floor area for messy play, waterplay, and mealtimes.

-Children will be busy communicating in the role play area, stocked with items to help inspire creativity, and are supported through sharing ideas and views during role play, imaginary games and acting out experiences.
-Practitioners model language and extend children's vocabulary with lots of games.
-Some children will have now started to form friendships with one another and demonstrate turn taking in games/small group activities.
-Child lead learning and learn about their individual likes and dislikes.
+Children will be busy communicating in the home corner, filled with items that would be found in every house to help inspire creativity, and are supported through sharing ideas and views during role play, imaginary games and acting out experiences.
+Practitioners model language and extend children's vocabulary through books, songs, stories and while the children are playing in interactions.

-The willow room has a cosy story corner with a soft bench, scatter cushions, and interesting books.
-A variety of short stories, nursery rhymes and songs with Makaton help our children to feel included, accepted and involved.
+The willow room has a cosy story corner with a wide range of interesting books.
+A variety of short stories, nursery rhymes and songs with basic help our children to feel included, accepted and involved.
 We love familiar favourites as well as new and different stories which capture the children’s attention.
 We make the stories as interesting as possible using different voices and sounds as we read, to maintain childrens focus and encourage them to engage.
 We give time for interaction and questioning of why and how, as their natural curiosity takes them into the story.

 Blossom Room